Tib3rius/tib3rius.github.io/sqli.md

 ## Stack Based Injection

-Generally if stack based injection is supported, it is only detectable by causing a time based delay.
+Generally if stack based injection is supported (fun fact: you cannot disable stacked queries in PostgreSQL - ty Erubius), it is only detectable by causing a time based delay.
 These injection payloads should cause a delay of 10 seconds:

 <table>
 <thead>